bafnatirtham/mitm-mnc-resource-hub/README.md

 # MIT Manipal Mathematics and Computing Resource Hub

 A centralized resource hub for **B.Tech Mathematics & Computing** students at MIT, Manipal.

 This repository collects and organizes lecture notes, reference materials, PDFs, and other study resources across semesters.
+Each subject contains its respective Course Plan, Lecture Materials, Previous Years Papers, Reference Books for easy access.

 ---